-Walk on country through the world’s oldest rainforest
+Walk on country through one of the world’s oldest rainforests

-Where else in the world can you walk through the world’s oldest rainforest hosted by a guide from the world’s oldest culture?
-Find your answer joining Walkabout Cultural Adventures to go spear-hunting in the mangroves that fringe the Daintree or visit the Mossman Gorge Centre for a Dreamtime Walk through the Wet Tropics Rainforest.
+Where else in the world can you walk through one of the world’s oldest rainforests hosted by a guide from the world’s oldest culture?
+Find your answer joining Walkabout Cultural Adventures to go spear-hunting in the mangroves that fringe the Daintree or visit the Mossman Gorge Cultural Centre for a Dreamtime Walk through the Wet Tropics Rainforest.
 You’ll learn about the connection of the Indigenous people to land and sea, and their relationship with the rainforest which spans more than 60,000 years.

 Swim in a volcanic crater lake